 - Whether your hospital is paying the agreed rate for your invoices.

 - Whether the hourly rates charged are consistent with the previous month and;

 - If the items you are paying for are on or off contract.

-Your first priority is to obtain 12-18 months of line item prices paid data, the transactional information – the small data.
+Your first priority is to obtain 12-18 months of line item prices paid details the transactional information.
 It is the only data that provides your organization with the detail to understand your purchased services spend by vendor and by service category.